 Bollinger Bands developed from the concept of trading bands and can be used to measure the high-low range of Meritor stock price relative to previous trades.
 Meritor bollinger bands show that the stock price is $13.66, upper band is 35.28, lower band is 32.44, and the average is 33.86.

 Meritor Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Meritor MACD indicator is below 0 indicating a bearish trend.
+The Meritor MACD indicator is above 0 indicating a bullish trend.

 Meritor Relative Strength Index:

 The RSI is a valuable tool to determine overbought / oversold stocks and measures the recent performance of a stock in relation to its own stock price history.
 If the RSI of MTOR stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .